 Then came the time to attend CAST, the conference by AST.
 I had only heard and seen from far away from how great this conference was and it had been my dream to be at CAST one day.
 Volunteering for the CAST conference and helping the organizers with conference efforts helped me be there, in person.
 Yes, I got to attend the CAST-2014 in New York and that experience will stay with me forever.
 The atmosphere, the energy, the discussions, the talks, the format of the conference itself… all of it was worth all the efforts I made.

 CAST conference has been the place where I got to meet many great testers in person, whom I had only known or interacted with via the internet before.
 I have so many fond memories of meeting these people and getting a chance to confer with them, learn from them, and get inspired from them.

 My association with AST only grew stronger over the years since there was no reason why would I stay away from such a happening group of great minds.
 And nobody can deny the role AST has played in advancing the software testing profession in more than many ways.

 Vice President of Education:

-This has been challenging yet rewarding work and I am committed to give my best.
+This has been challenging yet rewarding work and I am committed to giving my best.

-If you have it in you, and if my journey is anything to go by, think no further and be part of this great organisation.
+If you have it in you, and if my journey is anything to go by, think no further and be part of this great organization.